-The Southeast and Winnipeg Branch Executive usually meets on the first Monday of each month (except where indicated) from 7:00 - 8:30 pm at the MGS Resource Centre.
+The Southeast and Winnipeg Branch Executive usually meets on the first Monday of each month (except where indicated) at the MGS Resource Centre.
+Times are announced each month.
 All members are welcome to attend executive meetings.

 The Branch has expanded its activities in order to provide better service to its members.
 In order to continue to grow we need your help too.
 There are a number of volunteer positions that we need to fill in order to spread the workload.
 Please consider volunteering for one of the opportunities below.
 Further information is available by contacting any member of the Branch Executive – see listing above.

 MGS Resource Centre – Wednesday evenings

 Volunteer to help keep the MGS Resource Centre open.
 You will be paired with another volunteer and your commitment is for one Wednesday evening a month.
 Spares are also needed to fill in when a regular volunteer is away.
 Volunteering is a great way to learn more about the resources at the centre.
 Interested parties can send us an email.